luabind/luabind/doc/docs.rst

     code try suppressing them with a pragma directive, this should solve the problem.

-Crashes when linking against luabind as a dll in windows
+Crashes when linking against luabind as a dll in Windows
     When you build luabind, Lua and you project, make sure you link against the runtime dynamically (as a dll).